 - (A) Package universal waste thermostats in containers that are structurally sound, adequate to prevent breakage, and compatible with the contents of the thermostats.
-Such containers must remain closed and must lack evidence of leakage, spillage or damage that could cause leakage under reasonably foreseeable conditions - (B) A small or large quantity handler may remove mercury-containing ampules from universal waste thermostats, provided the handler: - (i) Removes the ampules in a manner designed to prevent breakage of the ampules; - (ii) Removes ampules only over or in a containment device (e.g., tray or pan sufficient to collect and contain any mercury released from an ampule in case of breakage); - (iii) Ensures that a mercury clean-up system is readily available to immediately transfer any mercury resulting from spills or leaks from broken ampules, from the containment device to a container in accordance with the applicable requirements of subchapter 3; - (iv) Immediately transfers any mercury resulting from spills or leaks from broken ampules from the containment device to a container in accordance with the applicable requirements of subchapter 3; - Ensures that the area in which ampules are removed is well ventilated and monitored to ensure compliance with applicable OSHA exposure levels for mercury; - (vi) Ensures that employees removing ampules are thoroughly familiar with proper waste mercury handling and emergency procedures, including transfer of mercury from containment devices to appropriate containers; - (vii) Stores removed ampules in closed, non-leaking containers that are in good condition; and - (viii) Packs removed ampules in the container with packing materials adequate to prevent breakage during storage, handling, and transportation.
+Such containers must remain closed and must lack evidence of leakage, spillage or damage that could cause leakage under reasonably foreseeable conditions. - (B) Store containers of universal waste thermostats within a structure such that the containers are protected from precipitation. - (C) A small or large quantity handler may remove mercury-containing ampules from universal waste thermostats, provided the handler: - (i) Removes the ampules in a manner designed to prevent breakage of the ampules; - (ii) Removes ampules only over or in a containment device (e.g., tray or pan sufficient to collect and contain any mercury released from an ampule in case of breakage); - (iii) Ensures that a mercury clean-up system is readily available to immediately transfer any mercury resulting from spills or leaks from broken ampules from the containment device to a container that is subject to all applicable requirement of subchapters 1 through 7 of these regulations; - (iv) Immediately transfers any mercury resulting from spills or leaks from broken ampules from the containment device to a container that is subject to all applicable requirement of subchapters 1 through 7 of these regulations; - Ensures that the area in which ampules are removed is well ventilated and monitored to ensure compliance with applicable OSHA exposure levels for mercury; - (vi) Ensures that employees removing ampules are thoroughly familiar with proper waste mercury handling and emergency procedures, including transfer of mercury from containment devices to appropriate containers; - (vii) Stores removed ampules in closed, non-leaking containers that are in good condition; - (viii) Stores containers of removed ampules within a structure such that the containers are protected from precipitation; and

-- (C) A small or large quantity handler who removes mercury-containing ampules from thermostats must determine whether the following exhibit a characteristic of hazardous waste identified in §§ 7-205 through 7-208: - (i) Mercury or clean-up residues resulting from spills or leaks; and/or - (ii) Other waste generated as a result of the removal of mercury-containing ampules (e.g., remaining thermostat units). - (D) Any mercury, residue, and/or other waste listed in subsection (d)(3)(C) of this section that exhibits a characteristic of hazardous waste must be managed in compliance with all applicable requirements of subchapters 1 through 7.
+- (ix) Packs removed ampules in the container with packing materials adequate to prevent breakage during storage, handling, and transportation. - (D) A small or large quantity handler who removes mercury-containing ampules from thermostats must determine whether the following exhibit a characteristic of hazardous waste identified in §§ 7-205 through 7-208: - (i) Mercury or clean-up residues resulting from spills or leaks; and/or - (ii) Other waste generated as a result of the removal of mercury-containing ampules (e.g., remaining thermostat units). - (E) Any mercury, residue, and/or other waste listed in subsection (d)(3)(D) of this section that exhibits a characteristic of hazardous waste must be managed in compliance with all applicable requirements of subchapters 1 through 7.
 The handler is considered the generator of the mercury, residues, and/or other waste and must comply with the applicable requirements of subchapter 3. - (4) Universal waste PCB-containing fluorescent light ballasts